 Filial Play Coach – Post Qualifying Certificate in Filial Play Coaching with at least 40 hours of clinically supervised coaching.

-Certified Play and Creative Arts Counsellor of Children and Young People - This is a new title being introduced in 2017.
-Registrants are specially trained to use play and creative arts therapies skills alongside side talking therapies.
+Certified Play and Creative Arts Counsellor of Children and Young People - Registrants are specially trained to use play and creative arts therapies skills alongside side talking therapies.
 Many children cannot or do not want to talk about their emotional, behaviour or mental health issues.
 However, as they grow older and into young people talking does become more appropriate.
 Our registrants with this title are qualified to integrate both sets of skills according to need.
 They are subject to the same stringent quality assurance procedures, ethical framework, complaints procedures and annual revalidation audit as all of our other titles.

 Certified Supervisor of Play and Creative Arts Therapists – Post Qualifying Certificate in the Clinical Supervision of Play and Creative Arts Therapists with at least 40 hours of supervised clinical supervision.